 The Ohio General Assembly makes many of its decisions regarding Ohio’s environment based, in part, on testimony from the public.
-Public testimony becomes part of the official record for an issue and can send a strong message to decision makers and the media about the public’s position on a matter.
+Public testimony becomes part of the official record for an issue and can send a strong message to decision-makers and the media about the public’s position on a matter.

 Introduce yourself.
 Begin your testimony by offering your name and your profession (if appropriate).
 If you are representing an organization, briefly describe your group.
 Only one member of an organization should officially testify on behalf of the group.
 If others in the group wish to testify, they should do so as individuals.

 Confirm the details.
 Verify the date, time, and location of the meeting beforehand.
-Also, find out which portion of the meeting will be dedicated to public comment and what time you must arrive if you want to speak.
+Also find out which portion of the meeting will be dedicated to public comment and what time you must arrive if you want to speak.
 Ask about the time limit for testimony and practice to be sure that you will not be cut off.

-Know your stuff.
-Research the issue that you will be speaking about and be sure to include facts in your statement that will back up your position.
+Rehearse your delivery.
 Practice your testimony out loud until it is smooth and fits within the time allotment.
-Also, consider what questions legislators might ask and be prepared to answer them.
+Consider what questions legislators might ask, and be prepared to answer them.

 Point out alternatives.
 If you are opposing a bill or a plan, do not simply say why it is a bad idea.
 Whenever possible, try to include alternatives to bad proposals.
-This will help your testimony to be more positive and will help to show that you understand the issue and are reasonable.
+This will help your testimony to be more positive and will to show that you understand the issue and are reasonable.

 Bring visuals.
-If you can, bring visual aids such as pictures, maps, etc. to strengthen your testimony.
+If you can, bring visual aids such as pictures, maps, etc., to strengthen your testimony.

 Gather support.
 Check with friends, family members, and co-workers to see who can attend the hearing to support you.
-Make sure that the people that you bring can be identified visually as supporting your position (for example, everyone can wear green buttons that say something like “Support SB ___”).
+Make sure that the people you bring can be identified visually as supporting your position (for example, everyone can wear green buttons that say something like “Support SB ___”).